gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

     reasonably correct even in the presence of some autocorrelation.

-To assess the remaining conditions, we need to fit the regression model and use the diagnostic plots in Figure \@ref(fig:Figure7-5) to aid our assessment:
+To assess the remaining conditions, we need to fit the regression model and use the diagnostic plots in Figure \@ref(fig:Figure7-6) to aid our assessment:

+(ref:fig7-6) Diagnostic plots of the Bozeman yearly temperature simple linear  regression model.

 ```r